Staff

 Along her journey, she was intrigued by the common issue of pelvic pain and urinary incontinence among high-level athletes and women in general.
 Thus, her further educational pursuit into pelvic floor rehab through the Herman and Wallace pelvic rehabilitation institute.
 As a mom herself, she loves to help keep women moving during pregnancy and beyond.

-At Peak Fitness and Physical Therapy, she provides one on one guidance for climbers, runners, & other outdoor athletes in the Chattanooga community and offers virtual consultations via Zoom for those beyond.
+At Peak Fitness and Physical Therapy, she provides one on one guidance for climbers, runners, & other outdoor athletes in the Chattanooga community at our Highland Park location inside Crux Conditioning.
 Allison teaches free workshops for climbers in her community and has presented at national conferences for physical therapists.
-She serves as an area rep for the Southeastern Climbing Coalition and is a Wilderness First Responder.
+She serves as an area rep for the Southeastern Climbing Coalition and is on the Chattanooga Hamilton County Rescue Service's cave and cliff technical team.

 Natalie Filar, PT, MSPT